GitGuardian/ggscout-helm-charts/charts/ggscout/examples/cyberarksaas-k8s/README.md

 ### Namespace Considerations

-- The namespace in your Kubernetes deployment must match the namespace in your Conjur workload identity
+- The namespace in your Kubernetes deployment must match the namespace in your CyberArk workload identity
 - Update the `NAMESPACE` environment variable in `secret.yaml` if using a different namespace
 - Ensure your service account has the necessary RBAC permissions